ratify-project/ratify-web/docs/troubleshoot/verifier/notation.md

 ```

 ### Cause and Solution
-The error is self-explanatory.
 This error usually occurs when the certificate subject of a certificate from the signature is invalid.
 Please check the error message for specific error.
 The subject MUST follow [RFC 4514 DN](https://datatracker.ietf.org/doc/html/rfc4514) syntax.

 ## Scenario 8
 ```